-Parents/guardians must not go to the classroom first.
+Parents/guardians are not to go to the classroom first.
 All students need to be signed out through the office.
 After signing your student out, the office staff will call the classroom and have your student come to the office.